 - In emphasizing the perfect life (like the Pharisees), the adherents made their philosophy merely a cover for their sinful lives.
 Like the Pharisees, they were hypocrites pretending to lead a life that was not really theirs.

-Clearly, there were many points of similarity between the good teachers of the Stoic school of thought and the apostle Paul who preached to them in Athens (Acts 17:18), nevertheless, even for them, the fundamental truths that he preached appeared to them as mere dreams.
-For this reason, when Paul preached of Jesus, the resurrection, and the future Judgement that will take place at the end of time, the Stoics in their self-righteousness stand rejected the fact that they needed forgiveness and salvation.
+Clearly, there were many points of similarity between the good teachers of the Stoic school of thought and the apostle Paul who preached to them in Athens (Acts 17:18), nevertheless, even for them, the fundamental truths that he preached appeared as mere dreams.
+For when Paul preached of Jesus, the resurrection, and the future Judgement that will take place at the end of time, the Stoics in their self-righteousness rejected the fact that they needed forgiveness and salvation.

 In His service,